Eligible employees can choose from two different dental insurance plans.

 MetLife DPPO — MetLife's website

 Additional enrollment information

-Please click here to visit the Publications page to view a comparison of covered services and a detailed member handbook.
+Please click here to visit the Publications page under Dental Insurance to view a comparison of covered services and a detailed member handbook.

-Continuation of dental coverage through COBRA versus the retiree dental plan
+Continuation of dental coverage through COBRA or the retiree dental plan

-If you are enrolled in dental coverage as an ACTIVE employee under a state sponsored plan and your employment is terminated, you will be given the opportunity to continue your dental coverage for 18 months under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-A COBRA notification will be mailed to your home upon the termination of your active coverage.
+If you are enrolled in dental coverage as an ACTIVE employee under a state sponsored plan and your employment is terminated (separation of service of retirement), you will be given the opportunity to continue your dental coverage for 18 months under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+A COBRA notification will be mailed to your home address listed in Edison upon the termination of your active coverage.
+To continue dental through COBRA, you must complete and return the COBRA enrollment form to Benefits Administration within 60 days of the latter of the date active coverage would end or the date on the COBRA notification letter.
+Please indicate if you are a TCRS retiree via a hand written note on the signature page of the COBRA enrollment form.
 Continuation of dental insurance is NOT automatic at retirement.
-To continue dental through COBRA, you must complete and return the COBRA enrollment form to Benefits Administration within 60 days of your active coverage terminating.
-Please indicate if you are a TCRS retiree via a hand written note on the signature page of the COBRA enrollment form.